mockingbirdnest/Skopos/README.md

 turned into goal-oriented contracts.

-For instance, instead of a contract to put a communications satellite in geostationary orbit over a specific latitude, the goal would be to provide a sustained transatlantic connection—by any means necessary, whether it be an MEO or LEO constellation or a single geosynchronous satellite.
+For instance, instead of a contract to put a communications satellite in geostationary orbit over a specific longitude, the goal would be to provide a sustained transatlantic connection—by any means necessary, whether it be an MEO or LEO constellation or a single geosynchronous satellite.